Office of the Whistleblower Bill [HL]

 Overview

-This bill establishes an Office of the Whistleblower in the UK to improve support for individuals who report wrongdoing.
-The office will provide advice, resources, and potentially financial compensation to whistleblowers, strengthening protections under existing legislation.
+This bill establishes an Office of the Whistleblower in the UK to support individuals who report wrongdoing within their organizations.
+The Office will provide advice, support, and potentially financial redress to whistleblowers, aiming to strengthen protections and encourage reporting of illegal or unethical activities.

 Description

-The bill creates a new Office of the Whistleblower.
+The bill creates a new Office of the Whistleblower, overseen by the Secretary of State.
 Key functions include:

-• Administration of whistleblowing arrangements: Overseeing and improving systems for reporting wrongdoing.
+- Administration of whistleblowing arrangements: Overseeing systems to facilitate protected disclosures.

-• Financial Assistance: Managing a fund to support whistleblowers and providing financial redress for those harmed by their disclosures.
+- Financial Assistance: Maintaining a fund to support whistleblowers and provide financial redress for those harmed by their disclosures.

 Government Spending